-In my philosophy of what minus-grades mean (the same as the philosophy of my professors when I was in college), a B-, for example, is not the lower end of the B-range; it is slightly but strictly below the bottom of the B-range, and means that your work falls a little short of "good".
-(Said another way: another professor whose estimation of whether your work was good is the same as mine, but who regards B- as meaning "the low end of the 'good' range", would not assign you a B-; he/she would assign you a C+.)
-This philosophy of what minus-grades mean is consistent with the degree-requirements for most majors at UF: courses that you've taken count only if you get a "flat" C or higher because a C- means that your performance was less than satisfactory-not that it was barely satisfactory -, and therefore that you did not satisfactorily complete the course.
+In my philosophy (and that of my own college professors) of what a minus-grades means, a B-, for example, is not the lower end of the B range; it is slightly but strictly below the bottom of the B range, and means that your work falls a little short of "good".
+(Said another way: another professor whose estimation of how good your work was is the same as mine, but who regards B- as meaning "the low end of the 'good' range", would not assign you a B-; he/she would assign you a C+.)
+This philosophy is consistent with the degree-requirements for most majors at UF: courses count towards your major only if you get a "flat" C or higher, because a C- means that your performance was less than satisfactory-not that it was barely satisfactory-and therefore that you did not satisfactorily complete the course.
 This philosophy is also consistent with UF's S-U grade option.